Eduard-GM/strategy-comparison/README.md

 For MSFT, all strategies held up decently over the 2020–2024 period.
 The basic EMA (10/50) captured most of the trend and performed well overall.
-The triple EMA (10/50/200) added some smoothing — it filtered out noise but entered trades later.
+The triple EMA (10/50/200) added some smoothing, it filtered out noise but entered trades later.
 ATR-based stop-losses helped with drawdowns but often kicked out of trades too early, especially in normal pullbacks.

 In the end, plain EMA or triple EMA without SL gave the best results, depending on how much risk you're willing to accept.